-A Platform for Brands & Businesses
+Weibo is a Platform for Brands & Businesses

-As a result Weibo lends itself more to content sharing, visibility and community building, despite having a smaller user base than WeChat (which is a ‘closed’ network).
+As a result, Weibo lends itself more to content sharing, visibility, and community building, despite having a smaller user base than WeChat (which is a ‘closed’ network).

 This is far higher than the average of 50 followed on WeChat with a more established (and even expected) brand and business presence.

-Weibo Q3 Data
+Weibo 2020 Q3 Data

 - Weibo (NASDAQ: WB) shares are up 0.8% premarket after Q3 revenue and EPS beats.
 Q4 guidance has revenue from $355M to $365M compared to the $340.52M consensus.

-2. Key metrics: Monthly active users, 376M (+79M); mobile MAUs as % of MAUs, 92%; average daily active users, 165M (+33M).
+- Key metrics: Monthly active users, 523M (+37M); mobile MAUs as % of MAUs, 92%; average daily active users, 165M (+33M).

-3. Advertising and marketing revenues, $276.8M (+77% Y/Y); other revenue, cash from operating activities, $110.6M; cash and equivalents, $737M; capital expenditures, $4.4M.
+- Advertising and marketing revenues, $276.8M (+77% Y/Y); other revenue, cash from operating activities, $110.6M; cash and equivalents, $737M; capital expenditures, $4.4M.

 A Boom in Live Streaming

-A Highly Active Platform
+Weibo: A Highly Active Platform

-Weibo is frequently used as a platform for sharing content links and commentary but please be aware that with Alibaba’s influence external links outside of their online group being discouraged.
+Weibo is frequently used as a platform for sharing content links and commentary but please be aware that, with Alibaba’s influence, external links outside of their online group are discouraged.

 Alibaba Fuels Further Social Commerce